charles66820/inriaStage2023/uinter.md

 - test where UIF is store (in thread memory? or in register?)
 - `__uintr_frame` represent the current handler call or the interrupted flow?
-- rsp is change by the compiler? or by the cpu? / vector number pushed by the compiler? or by the cpu?

 - xstate